CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/00-OVERVIEW.md

 ### **Hostpools**

 A host pool is a collection of Azure virtual machines that register to Windows Virtual Desktop as session hosts when you run the Windows Virtual Desktop agent.
-All session host virtual machines in a host pool should be sourced from the same image for a consistent user experience.
+All session host virtual machines in a host pool should be sourced from the same image for consistent user experience.

 A host pool can be one of two types: